AlexRogalskiy/camunda-springboot-multipleDatasources/README.md

 # Camunda Spring Boot Application
 Spring Boot Application using [Camunda](http://docs.camunda.org).

-This project demonstrates how to configure two datasources in a Springboot application with two transaction managers.
+This project demonstrates how to configure two datasources in a Camunda Springboot application with two transaction managers.

-### How to use
+## How to use it?

+1. Spin up a database (Postgres or MySQL) ``docker-compose up -d``
+2. For MySQL change the according ~DataSourceConfig.java files
+3. restart the container ``docker-compose restart``
-1. Spin up a postgresql database with the provided docker-compose.yml
+4. go to ``localhost:8088/`` and log into the database with the credentials provided by docker-compose.yml (all fields: postgres)
-2. Login to localhost:8088 (all fields: postgres) and create two databases: ``camunda`` and ``domaindata``
+5. create a database ``camunda`` and another ``domaindata``
-3. Start the application
+6. start the application
+7. send a POST request to ``localhost:8080/rest/order`` to create a new Order

+    {
+      "orderAmount": 500,
+      "orderNumber": "sw-26",
+      "orderFail": false,
+      "processFail": false,
+      "customer": {
+          "address": {
+              "street": "MyStreet 1",
+              "zipCode": "12345",
+              "city": "Berlin"
+          },
+          "firstName": "Paul",
+          "lastName": "Zimmer"
+      }
+    }

+8. You can pass whether orderFail or processFail to force an exception.
+That leads usually to inconsistent states after executing the OrderController.
+To solve that one can leverage XATransactions (see branch XA) or provide eventual consistency by implementing the SAGA pattern ==> provide compensation activities.
+The latter approach is the most recommended one.

 #### Maven Spring Boot Plugin